The SpongeBob Movie: Sponge Out of Water: Cast

+In addition to playing some of the seagulls, Shukoff and Ahlquist also appear as two of Burger Beard's customers.

-Slash appears in a trailer for the film; his scene was ultimately cut from the final version but it was presented among the special features for the Blu-ray release of the film.
+In a sequence deleted from the theatrical release, Slash makes a cameo appearance as a busker.
+His scene is briefly featured in a trailer, and is included among the special features for the Blu-ray release of the film.

 Production

 Development

 Following the release of The SpongeBob SquarePants Movie in 2004, producer Julia Pistor stated that a sequel film was unlikely despite its successful box office performance.
 In a 2009 interview with Digital Spy, former SpongeBob SquarePants writer and executive producer Paul Tibbitt was asked about the possibility of a sequel; he said, "I think that they are talking about doing that, but I haven't signed up for anything.
 We just feel like we've told so many stories, and SpongeBob exists so well in this short 11-minute form."
 He also stated that making another film was "a huge challenge".
 However, Tibbitt said a sequel is not impossible, saying "I wouldn't say no, but I don't know if there will be another one".
 In 2010, Nickelodeon was reportedly approaching the crews of the show to make another film adaptation.
-The network had long wanted to partner with Paramount Pictures to release another SpongeBob SquarePants film to help reinvigorate the series' declining ratings.
+The network had long wanted to partner with sister company Paramount Pictures to release another SpongeBob SquarePants film to help reinvigorate the series' declining ratings.
 Internal disagreement delayed collaborations.

 On March 4, 2011, the Los Angeles Times reported Paramount had "another SpongeBob picture" in development.
-In July the same year, Paramount formed its new animation unit, Paramount Animation, in the wake of the commercial and critical success of the 2011 computer-animated film Rango and the departure of DreamWorks Animation upon completion of its distribution contract in 2012.
-Philippe Dauman, a former president and CEO of Paramount and Nickelodeon's parent company Viacom, officially announced on February 28, 2012, that a sequel film was in development and was due for an unspecified 2014 release, saying; "We will be releasing a SpongeBob movie at the end of 2014".
+In July the same year, Paramount formed its new animation unit, Paramount Animation, in the wake of the commercial and critical success of the 2011 animated film Rango and the end of the studio's distribution deal with DreamWorks Animation.
+Philippe Dauman, Viacom's then-president and CEO, officially announced on February 28, 2012, that a sequel film was in development and was due for an unspecified 2014 release.
 Dauman said the new film "will serve to start off or be one of our films that starts off our new animation effort".
 Nickelodeon expected the film to do much better in foreign box offices than the 2004 feature considering the channel's increasingly global reach.
-Dauman said, "This will continue to propel SpongeBob internationally".

 Production was announced on June 10, 2012, under the title The SpongeBob SquarePants Movie 2, which some trade publications began referring to as SpongeBob SquarePants 2.
-The film's executive producer is series creator Stephen Hillenburg, who left his role as the series' showrunner in 2004 following the release of The SpongeBob SquarePants Movie.
-He no longer wrote for or directly ran the show on a day-to-day basis, but reviewed episodes and delivered suggestions.
-In a 2012 interview with Thomas F. Wilson, however, Hillenburg said he was helping to write the film.
+Series creator Stephen Hillenburg, who left his role as the series' showrunner in 2004 following the release of The SpongeBob SquarePants Movie, would return as the film's executive producer and function as a co-writer for the film's story.